 Click here to view the information in the Carpool Listing.

-Families may use this information at their discretion and on their own to find rides.
-The school does not coordinate carpool matches or contacts.
+Use this information at your own discretion.
+We do not coordinate carpool matches or contacts.

 Target's "Take Charge of Education" program donates 1% of all purchases to a designated school when customers use their Target REDcard.
 If you would like to designate Mesa View as your school of choice, click here for more info or to sign up.
 Click here to get the debit card application.
 Mesa View's Target ID Number is 151972.
 The REDCard links to your existing bank card, with no extra fees.
 It's a painless and easy way to give to Mesa View.
 You can visit the link above or get the paperwork in the school office.